 In order to run a business in the UAE, business owners need to know about the frequent changes to Emirati Laws.
-Even if they don’t have time to get involved directly, they need to know what’s going on to make sure compliance.
+Even if they don’t have time to get involved directly, they need to know what’s going on to ensure compliance.
 Companies have to keep up with these changes in order to stay on the right side of the law.
 This means that they have to take more legal steps.
 In this piece, we’ll look at a new Cabinet Decision about Procedures for Real Beneficiaries.

 Regulation of Procedures for Real Beneficiaries